jrgrant/hass_ids_hyyp/README.md

         *Note multiple sensors can trigger the alarm at the same time if it's armed*
         - The sensor will  remain TRUE for 1 update cycles and then go back to FALSE
         *You should handle any home assistant triggers with automations*
             - The sensor may remain TRUE for 2 update cycles depending on how the alarm is synchronized with the update poll.
         - *Note that due to the polling time to the IDS server this currently only updates once every 30 seconds since there is no push from IDS implemented.
-The sensor may therefore be up to 30 seconds "late"*
+This sensor may therefore be up to 30 seconds "late"*

 # Examples